rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: it's orthogonal to Unicode.
 See above "character" definition

-AWD: Is there a reason this can't be stage 3?
+AWB: Is there a reason this can't be stage 3?

 BT: Stage 3?
 Anyone object?
 We're basing that on Waldemar's review.
 Based on the spec text I think we're good.